rpothin/Presentations/20211118_PowerPlatformFrenchSummit/README.md

 >
 > **Note:** *All my sessions during this event were in French.*

-## Les bénéfices d'une bonne opérationnalisation de vos applications (The benefits of a good operationialization of your applications)
+## Les bénéfices d'une bonne opérationnalisation de vos applications (The benefits of a good operationalization of your applications)

 - Slides presented during the session: [**Les bénéfices d'une bonne opérationnalisation de vos applications**](https://github.com/rpothin/Presentations/blob/main/20211118_PowerPlatformFrenchSummit/Les%20b%C3%A9n%C3%A9fices%20d'une%20bonne%20op%C3%A9rationnalisation%20de%20vos%20applications.pdf)
 - Video recording of the session: *Not yet available*